 (source: Notifiable diseases surveillance, 1917 to 1991, Australian Government, Dept of Health https://www.health.gov.au/internet/main/publishing.nsf/Content/cda-pubs-annlrpt-oz_dis19_91.htm-copy3 )

-If you’re quick with a calculator you’ll discover that the average rate in the past five years was actually slightly higher than that in the last five years recorded before mass vaccination started.
+If you’re quick with a calculator you’ll discover that the average rate from 2009 – 2013 was actually slightly higher than that in the last five years recorded before mass vaccination started.
 It must be borne in mind, however, that notification rates are notoriously poor indicators of actual disease rates.
 Changes in habits, changes in disease definitions, and prompting from from health officials all contribute to varying patterns of reporting, and therefore render the rates incomparable over time.
 Mortality (deaths) is a much more stable indicator of actual disease trends.

 A new strain?